 San Francisco Bay Area and Los Angeles were the two pillars of West Coast Jazz back in the 1940s and 50s.
-Two important surprising historical notes though.
+Two important surprising sidebars though.
 First, even socially progressive San Francisco discriminated against black patrons.
-The Fillmore “Jazz” District developed because African Americans could not patronize early jazz clubs downtown or on Lombard Street.
-Second, unlike LA, very few of the Fillmore District jazz clubs were black-owned.
+The Fillmore Jazz District developed because African Americans could not patronize early jazz clubs downtown or Lombard Street.
+Second, unlike LA, very few Fillmore District jazz clubs were black-owned.
 San Francisco author, historian and tour guide John William Templeton can give you chapter and verse on the city’s remarkable history concerning jazz.

 As the reputation of the Fillmore District grew, so did its need for a larger performing arts venue.
 The Fillmore Auditorium at the corner of Fillmore and Geary fit the bill nicely.
 Its eventual progressive-minded owner Bill Graham welcomed every type of performing artist to keep it filled with patrons.
 The Supremes, Temptations, Smokey Robinson, Marvin Gaye, Gladys Knight, other R&B, Jazz, and Blues artists too numerous to name have performed and recorded at the famed Fillmore.
 But none could claim it home more than Sly & The Family Stone.
 The Bay Area’s home grown band rocked the house before their fame outgrew it.

 Sly Stone was born Sylvester Stewart in 1941 in Denton, Texas, but grew up in nearby Vallejo, California.
 His mother and father, a reverend in the Church of God in Christ, in Vallejo gave the family of boys and girls their spiritual foundation and established their gospel roots as The Stewart Four (Sylvester, Rose, Vet and Freddy) in 1952.